Mega Millions jackpot soars to $1.35 billion -- 2nd largest in history -- after no winner claimed Tuesday's prize

 That's a boost from Tuesday's jackpot of $1.1 billion, which saw no tickets match all six winning numbers of 7, 13, 14, 15, 18 and the Mega Ball 9.

-While no ticket matched the jackpot drawing, 16 won the game's second-tier prize taking home up to $3 million.
+While no ticket matched the jackpot drawing, 16 won the game's second-tier prize, taking home as much as $3 million.

-The drawing for the $1.35 billion prize, roughly $707.9 million in cash, is scheduled for Friday night.
+The next drawing for the estimated $1.35 billion prize -- which would amount to roughly $707.9 million if the winner chooses the cash option -- is scheduled for Friday night.
 If won, it would be second only to a $1.537 billion Mega Millions jackpot won in South Carolina in 2018, the lottery said.

 "While many consider Friday the 13th an unlucky day, it has been rewarding for Mega Millions players over the years, with six previous jackpots won on such a day.
 There's a chance for another this Friday, and it's a big one!" the lottery said in a news release early Wednesday.